 As the days after settled down, the internet/blogging community kept asking the same two questions.
 The first question from those not in “the know” was simply – “Who is SEAL Team 6??”
 The second question was by the ones who were in the know as well as the entire US Army Special Operations Command – “WTF the SEALs??
 Not Delta?!
 That’s BS! blah blah.”

 To be honest I was one of those asking the second question.
-The UBL operation and the choice of the unit lead to the topic of “What is the difference between Delta and ST6?” by many individuals out there.
+The UBL operation and the choice of the unit lead to the topic of “What is the difference between Delta and SEAL Team Six?” by many individuals out there.
 100% of civilians and 99% of the military will tell you there is no difference and that they are identical.
-For those who served in the JSOC task forces overseas will all tell you that the case is just not so.
+Those who served in the JSOC task forces overseas will all tell you that the case is just not so.

 You can tell a lot about a unit by its foundations or its core.
-Almost 100% of the ST6 shooters came from the SEAL Teams whilst Delta Force is comprised of personnel from the Ranger Regiment, Special Forces, the conventional Army, as well as even members of other military branches (there have even been ST6 members who have vetted for Delta over the years).
+Almost 100 percent of the SEAL Team Six shooters came from the SEAL Teams whilst Delta Force is comprised of personnel from the Ranger Regiment, Special Forces, the conventional Army, as well as even members of other military branches (there have even been SEAL Team Six members who have vetted for Delta over the years).

 For Delta, the majority come from the 75th and SF; two VERY distinct units with completely different missions and cultures.